Thomas-Walker-Lynch/DA2X/README.md

   The 'element' is a semantic unit, and memory management is based on bytes, so we need both of these concepts.
-This leads to a bit of a confusing situation where we have two concepts of length for an array, one for its length in elements, and one for its length in bytes.
-In order to disambiguate these two lengths it has become conventional in C programming to use the term 'length' when counting elements, and the term 'size' when counting bytes.
+This leads to a bit of a confusing situation where we have two length measures for an array, one for its length in elements, and one for its length in bytes.
+In order to disambiguate these two length measures it has become conventional in C programming to use the term 'length' when counting elements, and the term 'size' when counting bytes.